 Please email submissions to email@example.com, with the following guidelines.

 - Send no more than three poems.
-Poems received are reduced to a shortlist by the Chief Editor, and that shortlist is given to a co-editor for anonymous appraisal.
+Poems received are reduced to a shortlist by the Chief Editor, and that shortlist is given to the co-editors for anonymous appraisal.

 - No poems exceeding 50 lines in length.